 Can I Get Pregnant After 35?
 A Candid Consult

 Now more than ever, women are choosing to have children later in life.
-There are a variety of personal reasons for why women may choose to delay having children – whether that’s to focus on our career goals, financial reasons, or that we’re still looking for the right partner.
-Yet, despite pregnancy after age 35 becoming more common, there still seems to be a stigma around it.
+There are a variety of personal reasons for why women may choose to delay having children – whether related to career, financial, or relationship plans.
+Yet, despite pregnancy after age 35 becoming more common, there still is stigma around it.

 1. Is it possible to get pregnant after 35?